-Title: Solid Mechanics with Microstructure

-(Materialemekanik)

-Have gained an understanding of basic mechanical properties of engineering materials and modeling procedures used to quantify these properties, as well as the ways in which these properties characterize material response.

-- Be able to understand basic continuum mechanical theories and apply them to simple structural components. - Be able to substantiate different observable deformation modes by underlying physical mechanisms. - Be able to document knowledge related to the application of selected analytical/numerical methods for materials characterization.

-- Have gained an awareness of various responses exhibited by solid engineering materials when subjected to mechanical loadings and an explanation of the physical mechanisms associated with design-limiting behavior of engineering materials. - Have gained an understanding of predictive analytical and computational frameworks that provide quantitative skills to deal with materials-limiting problems in engineering design.
+Title: Solid Mechanics with Microstructure (Materialemekanik) Goal: Students who complete the module are expected to: Knowledge Have gained an understanding of basic mechanical properties of engineering materials and modeling procedures used to quantify these properties, as well as the ways in which these properties characterize material response.
+Skills Be able to understand basic continuum mechanical theories and apply them to simple structural components.
+Be able to substantiate different observable deformation modes by underlying physical mechanisms.
+Be able to document knowledge related to the application of selected analytical/numerical methods for materials characterization.
+Competences Have gained an awareness of various responses exhibited by solid engineering materials when subjected to mechanical loadings and an explanation of the physical mechanisms associated with design-limiting behavior of engineering materials.
+Have gained an understanding of predictive analytical and computational frameworks that provide quantitative skills to deal with materials-limiting problems in engineering design.
+Teaching Method : The form(s) of teaching will be determined and described in connection with

-Teaching Method: The form(s) of teaching will be determined and described in connection with the planning of the semester.
+Feaching Method: The form(s) of teaching will be determined and described in connection with the planning of the semester.
 The description will account for the form(s) of teaching and may be accompanied by an elaboration of the roles of the participants (see chapter 3).
 The course/project theme is performed in either English or Danish dependent of the language skills of the participants.